-Paris Zoo is home to more than 2000 animals of 180 different species and a favorite among kids and adults.
+Paris Zoo (Parc Zoologique de Paris in French) is home to more than 2000 animals of 180 different species and a favorite among kids and adults.

 More commonly known as Vincennes Zoo, it has been part of Parisian heritage for more than eight decades.